Qiskit/documentation/docs/api/qiskit/qiskit.circuit.QuantumRegister.md

 Return OPENQASM string for this register.

 <Admonition title="Deprecated since version 0.23.0" type="danger">
   The method `qiskit.circuit.quantumregister.QuantumRegister.qasm()` is deprecated as of qiskit-terra 0.23.0.
-It will be removed no earlier than 3 months after the release date.
+It will be removed in the Qiskit 1.0 release.
 Correct exporting to OpenQASM 2 is the responsibility of a larger exporter; it cannot safely be done on an object-by-object basis without context.
 No replacement will be provided, because the premise is wrong.
 </Admonition>